 National Centre for Asbestos Related Diseases

 In a nondescript hub of offices and labs at the QEII Medical Centre in Perth, 30 of the world’s best researchers are unlocking the dark secrets of malignant mesothelioma.
+The disease is a fatal cancer that affects the lining of the lungs, the abdominal cavity or the heart.

 It is almost always caused by exposure to asbestos and encroaches by stealth upon the body so symptoms don’t appear until the cancer is well-advanced.
 There is no cure and even the best treatments, surgery and chemotherapy, can extend lives by, at most, a year.
 The researchers based at the National Centre for Asbestos-Related Diseases are working to combat the cancer on several fronts, chasing earlier and more accurate diagnosis, better treatments and – the Holy Grail for cancer scientists – a vaccine against the disease.